Master’s Degrees in Liberal Arts General Studies

 Education Levels of Liberal Arts Majors

-In 2019-2020, 1,990 earned their master's degree in liberal arts.
-This makes it the 68th most popular master's degree program in the country.
+During the most recent year for which data is available, 1,863 people earned their master's degree in liberal arts.
+This makes it the 69th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in liberal arts at each degree level.